spelunky-fyi/Spel2-Soundbank-Tool/README.md

 # Spelunky 2 Soundbank Tool

-This tool allows you to extract all Spelunky 2 sfx & music, then repack them into the Soundbank after modification.
+This tool allows you to extract all Spelunky 2 sfx & music, then repack them into the Soundbank after making modifications.

 It's mostly a combination of 3 different tools to make sound extract and repack possible without having to do many tedious things manually.